 According to Francis Goss, chief commercial officer at consultancy AHC, employees, especially younger workers, do not understand their pension rights and could be risking their financial stability in the future.

 An employment contract is a legal agreement between an employee and their employer.
 There are rules in place relating to changes of any of the terms of the contract.
-Emilie Gas, Trainee Solicitor, here explains how an employer can change an employee’s contract without their consent.
+Here we explain how an employer can change an employee’s contract without their consent.

 A New Year makes us all think about resolutions; some of us join a gym to get fit, some of us may wish to volunteer more, and apparently one in three of us would like to start a new career or change jobs.